If you’re reading this article, you’ve probably heard of L-Citrulline.

 Citrulline has been shown to increase muscular endurance.

-Just to be clear, muscular endurance isn’t the same thing as strength…
+Muscular endurance isn’t the same thing as strength.

 - Greater strength is being able to put up more weight.

 - Greater endurance is being able to put up a given weight more times.